 Cut into squares and serve!
 If you're feeling crazy, drizzle caramel sauce over the top before serving.

-See if anyone notices that it's not ice cream!
+See if anyone notices it's not ice cream!